BoBch27/firevault_go/README.md

 		- data: A `pointer` of a `struct` with populated fields which will be used to update the documents after validation.
 		- options *(optional)*: An instance of `Options` with the following properties having an effect.
-			- SkipValidation: A `bool` which when `true`, means all validation tags will be ingored (the `name` and `omitempty` tags will be acknowledged).
+			- SkipValidation: A `bool` which when `true`, means all validation tags will be ingored (the `name` and `omitempty` rules will be acknowledged).
 Default is `false`.
 			- MergeFields: An optional `string` `slice`, which is used to specify which fields to be overwritten.
 Other fields on the document will be untouched.
 If left empty, all the fields given in the data argument will be overwritten.
 If a field is specified, but is not present in the data passed, the field will be deleted from the document (using `firestore.Delete`).
-			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` and `omitempty_update` tags.
+			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` and `omitempty_update` rules.
 This can be useful when a field must be set to its zero value only on certain updates.
-If left empty, all fields will honour the two tags.
+If left empty, all fields will honour the two rules.
 	- *Returns*:
 		- error: An `error` in case something goes wrong during validation or interaction with Firestore.
 	- ***Important***:
-		- If neither `omitempty`, nor `omitempty_update` tags have been used, non-specified field values in the passed in data will be set to Go's default values, thus updating all document fields.
-To prevent that behaviour, please use one of the two tags.
+		- If neither `omitempty`, nor `omitempty_update` rules have been used, non-specified field values in the passed in data will be set to Go's default values, thus updating all document fields.
+To prevent that behaviour, please use one of the two rules.
 		- If no documents match the provided `Query`, the operation will do nothing and will not return an error.
 ```go
 user := User{